Austin Stevens: Career

 Stevens' career in herpetology also included hosting a TV programme called Austin Stevens: Snakemaster.
 The show aired on Animal Planet in the United States and 5 in the United Kingdom.
 For season two, the series was rechristened Austin Stevens Adventures, which, in a similar vein to fellow Animal Planet shows The Crocodile Hunter and The Jeff Corwin Experience, began focusing on other animals, such as rhinos and hyenas, along with snakes; the show was presented in high definition and broadcast a total of 28 episodes before ending in 2009.
 His book The Last Snake Man was published in the UK by Noir Publishing.

 Stevens uses a Samsung Pro815 and an unspecified Sony Cybershot model for general use.

 Personal life

 In December 2007, Austin Stevens married his second wife Amy, a young python keeper from Australia.
 Following the marriage, Stevens relocated to Australia.

 In September 2016, Stevens revealed that he had been diagnosed with Parkinson's disease.

+In June 2023, Stevens revealed that he had had surgery to remove a basal cell skin cancer from his right brow.
+Stevens later reported that the surgery was a success and no further treatment was necessary.